elephantscale/HI-labs/hadoop-dev/hive/partitions/README.txt

 === BONUS LAB )
     Verify that Hive indeed only using data in partition directories.
-    Hint : look at counters for Hive jobs at JobTracker UI.
+    Hint : look at counters for Hive jobs in YARN UI